AishwaryaAllada/AishwaryaAllada/README.md

 ### Hi there 👋

 I am a Graduate Research student at the ML Lab of the University of Waterloo.:v:
-My research primarily focuses on NLP for clinical Data.
+My research primarily focuses on the Histopathology Image Analysis and NLP for clinical Data.

 - 📬 How to reach me: [Let's get in touch!][linkedin]